avisingh599/avisingh599.github.io/about.md

 permalink: /about/
 ---

 My name is Avi Singh.
+I am a first year PhD student in Computer Science at UC Berkeley, where I am advised by [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/).
 I graduated from IIT-Kanpur in June 2016, with a Bachelor's in Electrical Engineering.

 In Summer 2016, I was a research intern in the [Machine Learning and Perception Lab](https://mlp.ece.vt.edu/) at Virginia Tech, and worked under the [Prof. Dhruv Batra](https://filebox.ece.vt.edu/~dbatra/) and [Prof. Devi Parikh](https://filebox.ece.vt.edu/~parikh/).